hongwanliu/DarkHistory/README.md

 # New formats for required data files

-For versatility, all data files required to use DarkHistory have been converted to HDF5, JSON, and plain text files.
-All active branches of DarkHistory have been updated to use the new set of data files.
+For versatility, all data files required to use DarkHistory have been converted to either HDF5, JSON, or plain text files.
+All active branches of DarkHistory (`master`, `lowengelec_upgrade`, and`early_halo_cooling`) have been updated to use the new set of data files.
 You can download the new data files at the [following link](https://doi.org/10.5281/zenodo.13259509).

 # [DarkHistory v1.1.1](https://github.com/hongwanliu/DarkHistory/releases/tag/v1.1.1) for [DM21cm](https://github.com/yitiansun/DM21cm)